Contending Forces: Plot summary

 Langley visits the fortune teller from the fair, and hears Sappho leaving her, addressing her as "Aunt Sally."
 The fortune teller reveals that Langley will have a bleak future, much to his dismay.
-At the Canterbury Club Dinner, Will is seated next to Mr. Withington, who is searching for a better understanding of the race conflict.
+At the Canterbury Club Dinner, Will is seated next to Mr. Withington, who seeks a deeper understanding of the race conflict.
 The men discuss the conflict further, and Withington promises to do what he can.
 He gives Langley his business card, which reads: Charles Montfort, Withington.
 On Easter Sunday, Langley is infatuated with Sappho and ignores Dora.
-However, Sappho and Will meet in the garden and declare their love for the other.
-They decide to wait to tell their family of their engagement the following day.
-Sappho's bliss is soon disrupted, however, when Langley enters Sappho's room uninvited and reveals that he knows she is truly Mabelle Beaubean, and threatens to tell Will her past unless she marries him.
+However, Sappho and Will meet in the garden and declare their love for each other.
+They wait to tell their family of their engagement the following day.
+Sappho's bliss is soon disrupted, however, when Langley enters Sappho's room uninvited and reveals that he knows she is truly Mabelle Beaubean.
+He threatens to expose her past to Will unless she agrees to marry him.
 Sappho is distraught, but refuses Langley, and leaves Ma Smith's home during the night.
 When Will awakens the next morning, excited to share the news of his engagement, Dora shows him the letter Sappho left behind, explaining the truth of her past, and Langley's threat.
-Dora decides to break her engagement to Langley, and Will leaves to confront him, which turns into a physical fight, and the end of their friendship.
+Dora decides to break her engagement to Langley, and Will leaves to confront him, leading to a physical fight that marks the end of their friendship.

 Sappho goes to her Aunt Sally and declares that she wants to take back her son Alphonse and begin a new life as his mother.
 With Alphonse, she leaves for New Orleans and is taken in by a convent.
-Her identity is protected as Sappho Clark, and she is accepted as a young widow.
+Her identity is protected as Sappho Clark, and she is welcomed as a young widow.
 While Alphonse stays at the orphanage, Sappho works as a governess for two years.
-Her employer, widower Monsieur Louis, asks her to marry him, and she asks for two weeks to make up her mind.
-Meanwhile, Will graduates from Harvard and Dora is married to Dr. Arthur Lewis.
-Charles Montfort-Withington visits Will, and discovers his connection to the family, revealing that he tried to find Jesse, but was unsuccessful.
-It is also revealed that Anson Pollack is a descendant of John Langley.
-The Supreme Court identifies Ma Smith as the last representative of the heirs of Jesse Montfort, awarding her $150,000.
+Her employer, widower Monsieur Louis, asks her to marry him, and she asks for two weeks to consider his proposal.
+Meanwhile, Will graduates from Harvard and Dora marries Dr. Arthur Lewis.
+Charles Montfort-Withington visits Will, and discovers his connection to the family, revealing his unsuccessful attempts to fine Jesse.
+It is also revealed that John Langley is a descendant of Anson Pollack.
+The Supreme Court identifies Ma Smith as the last representative of the heirs of Jesse Montfort, granting her $150,000.

 Will visits Dora in New Orleans, and they attend Easter Sunday at the same convent Sappho coincidentally arrived at years ago.
 Will recognizes Alphonse, and rushes to find Sappho, which he does.
 They reunite, and he forgives her for running off and not trusting in him to accept her.
 Monsieur Louis, though disappointed that Sappho will not marry him, understands and is happy for the couple.
-Langley's future is revealed, as he dies alone, matching the fortune told to him by Aunt Sally.
+Langley's future is revealed, as he dies alone, matching the fortune told to him by "Aunt Sally".
 The text ends with the Smith family, including Sappho and Alphonse, happy together.